elastic/eui-cljs/README.md

 Check out the sample application in the `examples` directory to get a feel for how to use it, and then head over to the [official EUI docs site](https://eui.elastic.co/) to start learning!

-When in doubt, view the [components table](./components.md) to see exactly where we are mapping variables you come across.
+There is a formula for importing components you might be looking at in the [docs](https://eui.elastic.co/).
+Given an EUI component, something like `EuiLoadingSpinner`, the namespace always starts with `eui.` and then convert the PascalCase name to kebab-case `eui.loading-spinner` followed by a `:refer` using the original component name.
+Putting it all together `<EuiLoadingSpinner />` => `[eui.loading-spinner :refer [EuiLoadingSpinner]]`.
+If for some reason that doesn't work, view the [components table](./components.md) to see exactly where we are mapping variables you come across.

 ## Motivation

-It's currently difficult to track down exactly which file any given EUI variable lives in.
-Every component should be imported separately because that reduces the final bundle size.
+It's critical you import individual components to ensure your final bundle only includes code you rely on.
+Going down that path, you'll start to feel the friction of having to track down exactly which file any given EUI variable lives in.

 For instance, when checking out [the EUI docs site](https://eui.elastic.co), you'll come across example code like this: